Ronrock/Opaline/content/about.md

 interiorsHeadingLine1: Crafted for
 interiorsHeadingLine2: Effortless Living
 interiorsBody:
-  - "The interiors of Villa Opaline reflect the timeless palette of the Greek landscape — cool white plaster, warm stone floors, and soft linen draped across hand-carved furniture.
-Each room breathes with natural light, flowing through arched doorways onto sun-drenched terraces."
+  - "The luxurious interior of Villa Opaline reflect the timeless palette of the Greek landscape — cool white plaster, warm stone floors, and soft linen draped across hand-carved furniture.
+Each room breathes with natural light, flowing through the big windows and high ceilings"
-  - "The open-plan living and dining area merges seamlessly with a fully-equipped kitchen, while the four bedrooms — each with ensuite bathroom — offer a quiet refuge after days spent exploring the island's hidden coves and ancient villages."
+  - "The open-plan living and dining area merges seamlessly with a fully-equipped kitchen, while the 2 bedrooms offer a quiet refuge after days spent exploring the island's hidden coves and villages."
 features:
   - icon: "🛏"
     label: 3 Bedrooms